 Welcome!
 My research examines political and criminal violence and democratic backsliding, with a regional focus on Latin America.
 I am currently a Postdoctoral Fellow at The Center for Inter-American Policy and Research (CIPR) at Tulane University.
 I completed my PhD in Political Science at Brown University in 2023, and was previously a Predoctoral Fellow at the Center for US-Mexican Studies, UC San Diego (2021-23), a Peace Scholar Fellow at the United States Institute of Peace (2021-22), and an Emerging Scholar awarded by the Harry Frank Guggenheim Foundation (2021-22).
-My research has been published in Political Science Research and Methods, PS: Political Science and Politics, and is forthcoming at the Journal of Peace Research.
+My research has been published in Political Science Research and Methods, PS: Political Science and Politics, the Journal of Peace Research, and is forthcoming in Political Behavior.

 In addition to my substantive areas of interest, I have ongoing collaborative projects to evaluate and improve research ethics in violent contexts, funded by the National Science Foundation (NSF) and Innovations for Poverty Action (IPA).